noisepy/NoisePy/tutorials/cloud/aws-ec2.md

 Below we use stations from SCEDC public data archive on the AWS S3 to run a tiny cross-correlation workflow using NoisePy.
 The continuous waveform is publicized at `s3://scedc-pds/continuous_waveforms/` with associated StationXML file at `s3://scedc-pds/FDSNstationXML/`.

 ### Exploration Using Jupyter Notebooks
 We recommend starting off with a notebook to explore simple jobs and the desirable configuration (e.g., noise pre-processing).
-Refer to the [SCOPED HPS Book](https://seisscoped.org/HPS/softhardware/AWS_101.html) to open a Jupyter notebook.
+Refer to the [ to open a Jupyter notebook.

+1. Open a jupyterhub on aws, follow these [instructions]](https://seisscoped.org/HPS/chapters/cloud/AWS_101.html)
+2. Download tutorial notebooks, e.g. [SCEDC](https://noisepy.github.io/NoisePy/noisepy_scedc_tutorial.html) or the [NCEDC](https://noisepy.github.io/NoisePy/noisepy_ncedc_tutorial.html) to your local laptop
+3. Upload the notebook on the jupyterhub.

 ### Exploration Using CLI
 You may create or edit the [config.yml](../config.yml) file with appropriate parameters.
 The cross-correlation function is written to the `ccf_path`.